-Becoming a Certified Audubon Signature Sanctuary saves money and natural resources, according to the most recent survey of members of the Audubon Signature Program.
+Becoming a Certified Audubon Sanctuary saves members money and natural resources, according to the most recent survey of members of the Audubon Signature and Classic Programs.
 Members considered operational costs, up front investments, and the importance of the program in marketing and promotion.
 Results include:

 - 90% of respondents reported that they believed annual maintenance and operations costs for their facility were either “lower than” or the “same as” the costs of an equivalent, non-Signature member golf course.